Out of the shadows: Loyal money man swept into Trump probes

 But that is pretty much where the similarities to his boss end.

-Weisselberg has no Twitter or Facebook account, though he does maintain a LinkedIn page with one "connection" listed — Michael Calamari, a former bodyguard turned Trump Organization's chief operating officer.
+Weisselberg has no Twitter or Facebook account, though he does maintain a LinkedIn page with one "connection" listed — Matthew Calamari, a former bodyguard turned Trump Organization's chief operating officer.

 Weisselberg barely merits a mention in the many Trump biographies, nor in the many written by the man himself.
 He doesn't appear in "The Art of the Deal," for instance.

-Note: This story has been corrected to identify the former bodyguard as Matthew Calamari, not Michael Calamari.